Kyladon/NFODaemon/README.md

 **Overview**

 This daemon provides a lightweight way to 'privately' share NFO files with others via HTTPS.
 It's intended to be used in isolation from databases and other services.\
+NFO content is sent to the daemon via a POST REST API request.\
+\
 The daemon will render the NFO text to PNG using a CP437 font, thus preserving the artistical aspects of the document.
 It can optionally allow users accessing the NFO to download, if permitted.\
 By default, NFO's are only viewable up to 5 minutes after submission.
 The daemon then removes all associated files related to the submission.
 ![razornfo](https://github.com/user-attachments/assets/72aef8e8-4184-4a7e-a3ca-dcf634ce62ac)